AlexanderSalter/MMM-Instagram2020/README.md

 ### A) This module requires that Magic Mirror is setup for https/ssl access instead of the default http.

+### B) This module requires a Facebook Developer App in "Development" mode.

+[This Getting Started guide](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started) from Facebook will show you how to setup the App for instagram access.
+Just follow steps 1, 2 and 3 to get the variables you need.
+Valid OAuth Redirect URI would be "https://<<IP Of Your Magic Mirror>>:8080/MMM-Instagram2020/auth" Deauthorize Callback URL would be "https://<<IP Of Your Magic Mirror>>:8080/MMM-Instagram2020/deauth" Data Deletion Requests URL would be "https://<<IP Of Your Magic Mirror>>:8080/MMM-Instagram2020/datadelete"

+From the app settings you will need:
+1. client_id > This will be a number generated for you
+2. client_secret > This will be a secret generated for you
+3. redirect_uri > This should be set to "https://<<IP Of Your Magic Mirror>>:8080/MMM-Instagram2020/auth" (Same as the Valid OAuth Redirect URI)

+## Installing
+### Setup Magic Mirror for HTTPS/SSL access.

 Install openssl:
 ```
 sudo apt-get install openssl